fluid-project/infusion-docs/IoCReferences.md

 The above example defines a `rangeAnnotator`, which is used as a subcomponent of a pagedTable.
 This definition uses several IoC references:

-* on line 5, the expression "{pagedTable}.events.onRenderPageLinks" is used to refer to the onRenderPageLinks event of the pagedTable component
+* the expression "{pagedTable}.events.onRenderPageLinks" is used to refer to the onRenderPageLinks event of the pagedTable component

-* on line 7, three IoC references are used:
+* the IoC references:
     * `{pagedTable}.events.onRenderPageLinks` refers to the `pagedTable` component
     * `{arguments}.0` and `{arguments}.1` refer to the first and second arguments supplied when the source event is fired `onRenderPageLinks`